Georgi-Pavlov/Rune_snatching_game/README.md

 BOSS fight:

 After every 12k gold the boss stage is loaded.
-The first (and for now only) encaunter is with the cave entrance guardiance:
+The first encaunter is with the cave entrance guardiance:
 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/8be1cc1e-6e6d-4e03-860d-a00e444f7787" /> <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/b37298cc-0196-4ae4-8241-5f11d32ff0ca" />

 They will attack you one by one dealing 1hp and 2 hp of damage.

 When you catch gold or double damage rune, you will attack them for 1hp of damage.
 Every 4th consecutive rune will do critical hit on the boss.

+Then you will face the lava elemental - slow but hard hitting.
+And Roshan - agresive and sturdy.